kaibioinfo/ComfyUI_AdvancedRefluxControl/README.md

 Even a threshold like 0.9 is already removing half of the Reflux tokens.
 A threshold of 0.8 is often reducing the Reflux tokens so much that they are in similar length as the user prompt.

 I would start with a threshold of 0.8.
 If the image is blurry, increase the value a bit.
 If there is no effect of your prompt, decrease the threshold slightly.

-## Token merging by downsampling

-Instead of merging similar tokens, we can also merge neighboured tokens.
-Sometimes this seems to harm the outcoming image less, but there are not many possible values: either we downsample by factor 3 or by factor 9.
-Latter is usually too strong.
-But I often get good results with factor 3.

 ## Controling Reflux with Token downscaling